aplteam/Cider/README.md

 # Cider Project Manager

 Cider offers some User commands that are useful to manage projects.
-Although it comes as a set of Dyalog user commands there is also an API available.
+In addition is also offers an API.

 ## Requirements